Attention: Graduate Student Organizations

 If RSO status is a concern, please contact Alissa Ewer (email@example.com); exceptions may be considered.

-- By the end of January: Selection decisions made and applicants notified
+- By first week of December, 2021: Selection decisions made and applicants notified

 - May 31, 2022: Deadline for funds to be spent – no extensions will be granted

 - August 1, 2022: Reports due to the Graduate School, addressing if and how programmatic goals were met

 Event management: Graduate student organizations are responsible for all aspects of event planning and management, which may include booking space, reserving AV equipment, arranging travel for speakers, managing participant registration, ordering refreshments, distributing evaluation surveys, etc.

 Publicity: Graduate student organizations are responsible for ensuring participation in the program.
 Additionally, for activities that appeal to a broad audience, the Graduate School Office of Professional Development (firstname.lastname@example.org) can aid in promotion via the weekly newsletter, events calendar, and social media; at least two weeks advance notice should be given if this assistance is desired.

 Financial: The awards will be disbursed as a transfer of funds to a 101 account associated with the academic department, graduate program, or similar university unit.
 This unit and the faculty/staff member indicated in the application will be responsible for financial oversight of the grant funds.
 The grant may be used only for purposes listed above (allowable honoraria, travel, advertising, and/or refreshments) and university accounting policies must be followed.
 Funds must be spent no later than May 31; no extensions will be granted.